lgw863/LogiQA-dataset/README.md

 # LogiQA
 This dataset consists of 8,678 QA instances.(Train:7376; Eval:651; Test:651)

-The files split in Train.txt, Eval.txt, Test.txt, and Chinese version:zh_train.txt, zh_eval.txt, zh_test.txt.
+The files split in Train.txt, Eval.txt, Test.txt, and Chinese version: zh_train.txt, zh_eval.txt, zh_test.txt.

 Each 8 lines constitute an example of a problem.
 (8,678 * 8 = 69,424)